The Generalized Injectivity Conjecture: Introduction

 The proof of Theorem \ref{mainresult2} is done in several steps.
 First, we prove it for the case of an irreducible generic discrete series subquotient assuming $\tau$ discrete series, and $\Sigma_{\sigma}$ irreducible in Proposition \ref{dsr=1}.

 We use this latter result for the case of a non-square integrable irreducible generic subquotient in Proposition \ref{nndsgic1}; and also for the case of standard modules induced from non-maximal standard parabolic (Theorems \ref{dsgic2} and \ref{nndsgic2}).
 Then, the case of $\tau$ tempered follows (Corollary \ref{standard}).
-The reader familiar with the work of Bernstein-Zelevinsky on $GL_n$ (see \cite{rodierb} or \cite{Z}) may want to have a look at Section \ref{typeA} where we treat the case of $\Sigma_{\sigma}$ of type $A$ to get a quicker overview on some tools used in this work.
 The case of $\Sigma_{\sigma}$ reducible is done in Section \ref{sigmared} and relies on the Appendix \ref{lab}.